-Seattle store says beads never fall out of style for Taylor Swift’s fans
+Seattle store says beads never go out of style for Taylor Swift’s fans

 Taylor Swift’s fans, known as Swifties, are working hard to get themselves bejeweled for the artist’s Eras Tour this weekend — and one Seattle store is more than happy to help.

 Maple Leaf’s Beadworld, a 34-year-old craft store, offers a variety of products, from gemstones to crystal pendants, that draw craftspeople and artists.
-Earlier this month, the store hit its all-time high in sales thanks to a new category of clientele, excited about the upcoming Swift concerts at Lumen Field.
+Earlier this month, the store hit its all-time high in sales thanks to a new category of clientele, excited about the Swift concerts Saturday and Sunday at Lumen Field.

 The increase in sales has been so high that staff have had to scramble to reorder merchandise to meet spiking demand.